abasallo/web3-monitoring-bot/README.md

 In the project directory, you must copy .env.example as .env a fill as needed (e.g. SLACK_SIGNING_SECRET & SLACK_BOT_TOKEN).

-In the project directory, you can run:
+Also in the project directory, you can run:

 ### `npm install`